 You can make my Gluten Free Shortbread recipe if you prefer plain shortbread.
 If you are in holiday mode, try.

-You will love this new cookie recipe because it is full of cinnamon and pumpkin spice flavors.
-They bring fall scents into your kitchen while they are baking.
-This recipe is quick and easy to make in just 45 minutes!
+1. You will love this new cookie recipe because it is full of cinnamon and pumpkin spice flavors.

-Make them thick like shortbread, or feel free to roll them thinner so you can use your favorite cookie cutters.
-These gluten free pumpkin spice cookies are also egg-free for my readers who can't have eggs.
+4. Make them thick like shortbread, or roll them thinner so you can use your favorite cookie cutters.

 If you are a cookie fanatic like us, you will want to check out all of my yummy Gluten Free Cookie Recipes!
 If you want flavored shortbread, try this Gluten Free Maple Shortbread recipe.

-Ingredient notes:
+Ingredient Notes:

-- Gluten free flour blend - I tested this recipe using Bob's Red Mill 1 to 1 Gluten Free Flour Blend and King Arthur's Measure for Measure Gluten Free Blend.
-That doesn't mean others will not work; I just have not tested other flours.
+• Gluten Free Flour Blend – I tested this recipe using Bob’s Red Mill 1 to 1 Gluten Free Flour Blend and King Arthur’s Measure for Measure Gluten Free Blend.
+That doesn’t mean others will not work; I just have not tested other flours.

-- Xanthan gum - If your gluten free flour blend doesn’t contain xanthan gum or guar gum, please add 1 teaspoon.
+• Xanthan Gum – If your gluten free flour blend doesn’t contain xanthan gum or guar gum, please add 1 teaspoon.

-- Powdered sugar - I recommend sifting it to remove the little hardened bits that sometimes can be in powdered sugar.
+• Powdered Sugar – I recommend sifting it to remove the little hardened bits that sometimes can be in powdered sugar.

-- Pumpkin Spice - You can buy pumpkin spice pre-blended in jars or make your own.
+• Pumpkin Spice – You can buy pumpkin spice pre-blended in jars or make your own.

 Are you ready to make some cookies?
 Gather up your ingredients.

-Step 1: Add your dry ingredients to a bowl and whisk to blend.
+Step 1: Add your dry ingredients to a large mixing bowl and use a wire whisk to blend.

 Step 2: Add your wet ingredients (including the melted butter) and whisk to blend.